Sharktrix/DataStructures-Algorithms/TREES/Trees.md

 - A linked list is just a tree that doesn't form
 - Nodes in a tree can be taken as dictonaries
 - Each node can only point to two other nodes

 - Full Tree = Every node has zero or 2 nodes
 - Perfect Tree = Any level in the tree that has any nodes is completely filled all the way across.
 - Full Tree = Every node has 2 nodes
 - Complete Tree = We are filling the tree from left to right with no gap.
+- Balanced Tree = Left and righ trees differ by 1.
 - Every node can only have one parent.

 - INSERT, REMOVE, SEARCH, DELETE